What is physical health?

 Pillars of Physical Health

 Maintaining good physical health decreases your risk of developing conditions such as heart disease, stroke and some cancers.
-Being physically healthy also helps you to manage life's challenges by protecting you against fatigue, injury and illness.
+Being physically healthy also helps you to manage challenges by protecting you against fatigue, injury and illness.

 The four pillars of health are Sleep (and recovery), Nutrition, Physical Activity and Connection.
 The NZDF Health Hub provides everything you need to know about strengthening each of these pillars.
 Also check out the Staying on top of your game booklet.